AdaCore/spark2014/docs/ug/usage.rst

 GNATprove can be run from GPS.
 There is a menu ``Prove`` with the following
 entries:
-   * Prove Root Project   This runs GNATprove on the entire project
+   * Prove Root Project:   This runs GNATprove on the entire project.
-   * Prove File           This runs GNATprove on the current unit
+   * Prove File:           This runs GNATprove on the current unit.
+   * Show Unprovable Code: This runs GNATprove on the entire project in mode ``detect``.

 When editing an Ada file, GNATprove can also be run from the context menu, which can be obtained by a right click:
-   * Prove File           This runs GNATprove on the current unit
+   * Prove File:           This runs GNATprove on the current unit.
-   * Prove Line           This runs proofs on the VCs of the current line of the current file
+   * Prove Line:           This runs proofs on the VCs of the current line of the current file.
+   * Prove Subprogram:     This runs proofs on the VCs of the current subprogram whose declaration is pointed to.

 We recommend that you enable the option ``Draw current line as a thin line`` (in ``Edit --> Preferences --> Editor --> Fonts & Colors``) so that GPS does not hide the status of the checks on the current line (all proved in green / otherwise in red).
+This is the default on recent versions of GPS.

 Integration in GNATbench
 ------------------------